Bhawanakarn/The-BurnOut/README.md

 # The-BurnOut
+.
 This is a website for people who loves songs/music.
+.
 It recommends and plays the songs based on user's search or interest.
+.
 The program is based on SpotifyAPI which is further integrated with PostgreSQL and NodeJS

 This is a group project done by four active people.

-Members: Bhawana, Sid, Christopher, and Rajesh
+**Members: Bhawana, Sid, Christopher, and Rajesh**

-Group Name: The BurnOut
+Group Name: **_The BurnOut_**
-Project Name: Stereotype
+Project Name: **_Stereotype_**